Does your dog have an annoying habit?

 Rather than put Buster on costly drugs that modulate his immune system, or steroids, Buster’s caregiver decided to keep him pain-free with arthritis meds, put him on a diet to reduce his weight, stick with the wristbands and accept a reduced level of licking.
 This worked well for both of them.

-To find the right solution for your dog, speak with your veterinarian.
+To find the right solution for your dog, speak with your vet.